Prajit-Sengupta/Modified-Label-Studio/README.md

 ```

-## What you get from Label Studio
+## What you get from Modified- Label Studio

 ![Screenshot of Label Studio data manager grid view with images](https://raw.githubusercontent.com/heartexlabs/label-studio/master/images/labelstudio-ui.gif)

-- **Multi-user labeling** sign up and login, when you create an annotation it's tied to your account.
-- **Multiple projects** to work on all your datasets in one instance.
+- Safe Enviroment for multi-users to work on an enviroment
-- **Streamlined design** helps you focus on your task, not how to use the software.
-- **Configurable label formats** let you customize the visual interface to meet your specific labeling needs.
-- **Support for multiple data types** including images, audio, text, HTML, time-series, and video.
-- **Import from files or from cloud storage** in Amazon AWS S3, Google Cloud Storage, or JSON, CSV, TSV, RAR, and ZIP archives.
-- **Integration with machine learning models** so that you can visualize and compare predictions from different models and perform pre-labeling.
-- **Embed it in your data pipeline** REST API makes it easy to make it a part of your pipeline
+- Have removed the Danger Zone, Cloud Storage & WebHooks Pages from Settings, so that no user/annotator can delete or make modifications in the whole project
+- Removed 3 Actions of Tasks: Delete Tasks, Delete Task Annotations, Delete Task Predcitions
+- All deletion actions have been removed.